SHORTBREADSTORIES, an online community of writers launched its ‘Self-Publish or Perish’ competition on Monday.

 Anyone can become a member and upload their short stories to the website.
-It hosts four residential creative writing courses every year, two in the highlands and two at the Pilcher Foundation for Creative Writing in Spain.
+It hosts several dozen competitions for its members every year as well as four residential creative writing courses, two in the Scottish highlands and two at the Pilcher Foundation for Creative Writing in Spain.

 To enter the competition you must be a member of ShortbreadStories (which is free to join).
 All submissions will go onto www.shortbreadstories.com on June 18 and will be open for public vote until July 20.